 Note that introducing caching will increase the complexity of your codebase.
 Not only do you now have to read & write data from & to multiple places, you also need to make sure they’re in sync and data in your cache gets updated or invalidated when data in your storage changes.

-Network requests are usually not really considered but can slow down your application drastically, given you don’t carefully limit them.
-In a production environment, your database server, caching server & whatnot will very likely be on another network resource.
+Network requests are usually not really considered but can drastically slow down your application if you don’t carefully limit them.
+In a production environment, your database server, caching server & whatnot will likely be on another network resource.
 If you want to read from your database, you will connect to it.
 Same for your cache server.

 Although probably very little, connecting to other servers takes time.
 Try to make as few database & cache requests as possible.
 That’s especially important for cache requests, as they are often thought of as very cheap.
 Your cache server will be very quick to respond, but if you ask for hundreds of cached values, the time spent connecting to the cache server accumulates.

 If possible, you could attempt to request your data in bulk.
 This means fetching multiple cache keys in once.
 Or fetching all columns from a table at once if you know you’ll be querying for a particular column in function A and another in function B.